HectorRicardo/simple-music-app/README.md

 - The `MediaController`-`MediaSession` pair applies both to audio and video apps, while the `MediaBrowser`-`MediaBrowserService` pair applies specifically to audio apps only.
   - The `MediaBrowser`-`MediaBrowserService` pair is used to implement to the client-server architecture we've just described, and video apps don't follow this architecture (only audio apps do).
-  - The `MediaController`-`MediaSession` pair is not tied to any architecture so it can accomodate both to music and video apps.
+  - The `MediaController`-`MediaSession` pair is not tied to any architecture so it can accomodate both music and video apps.
 - We forcefully need an Android service so the music can play in the background.
 A `MediaSession` is not a service, hence we need `MediaBrowserService`.
   - And because we forcefully need `MediaBrowserService`, we also need its counterpart, the `MediaBrowser`.
 By itself, the `MediaController` is not enough: we need the `MediaBrowser` because it is the only entity capable of communicating with a `MediaBrowserServce`.

-As mentioned in the previous section, having a well-defined `MediaController-MediaSession` architecture allows your app's media session (both audio and video sessions) to be controlled not only from your app's UI, but also from other places.
-Now, for music apps, in addition to this advantage, having a well-defined `MediaBrowserService` has two additional advantages:
+As mentioned in the previous section, having a well-defined `MediaController-MediaSession` architecture allows your app's player (either an audio or video player) to be controlled not only from your app's UI, but also from other places.
+Now, for music apps, in addition to this advantage, having a well-defined `MediaBrowser`-`MediaBrowserService` architecture has two additional advantages:
 - It makes your app discoverable to companion devices like Android Auto and Wear OS.
   - After discovering your app, the companion device can then take advantage of the `MediaController-MediaSession` architecture, that is, it can proceed to create its own `MediaController`, connect to your `MediaSession`, and control playback, without accessing your app's UI activity at all.
 - It also provides an optional browsing API that lets clients query the `MediaBrowserService` and build out a